authzed/spicedb/README.md

 ## Why SpiceDB?

-### Verifiable Correctness
+### Verifiably Correct

 The data used to calculate permissions have the most critical correctness requirements in the entirety a software system.
 Despite that, developers continue to build their own ad-hoc solutions coupled to the internal code of each new project.
 By developing a SpiceDB schema, you can iterate far more quickly and exhaustively test designs before altering any application code.
 This becomes especially important as you introduce backwards-compatible changes to the schema and want to ensure that the system remains secure.

+### Fast

+SpiceDB is designed for high-throughput and low-latency.
+It will never be the weak link in your infrastructure.

-### Optimal Flexibility
+### Flexible

-The SpiceDB schema langauge is built on top of the concept of a graph of relationships between objects.
+The SpiceDB schema langauge declares a graph of relationships between objects.
 This ReBAC design is capable of efficiently supporting all popular access control models (such as [RBAC] and [ABAC]) and custom models that contain hybrid behavior.

+### Decoupled From Application _and_ Data

 Modern solutions to developing permission systems all have a similar goal: to decouple _policy_ from the application.
 Using a dedicated database like SpiceDB not only accomplishes this, but takes this idea a step further by also decoupling the data that policies operate on.